mbet-dev/mbet-fundtracker/README.md

 # MBet-FundTracker
-# mbet-fundtracker- ErmiasD.
-# mbet-fundtracker- ErmiasD.
+# mbet-fundtracker- Ermias-D.

-# mbet-fundtracker by ErmiasD.
+# mbet-fundtracker (developed as a proto-type) by Ermias-D.